Tank1334/Onboarding-Newbies/chapter_01/final_exercise_01.md

 58. **Q:** Describe the lifecycle of an Oozie job.
 What are the typical states an Oozie job can be in, and what are the implications of each state?
 59. **Q:** How does Oozie support SLA (Service Level Agreement) monitoring, and why is it important in managing data processing jobs?
 60. **Q:** What are the main components of an Oozie Workflow job, and what is the role of each component?

+## SKILA :pinched_fingers: :boxing_glove:
+- The mentors will ask you qustions from their experience, prepare yourself to answer them.

+## Wrapping Up :hourglass_flowing_sand:
+Discuss your answers with your mentor and seek feedback on your understanding of the Hadoop ecosystem.
+Reflect on the areas where you need to improve and make a plan to strengthen your knowledge in those areas.
+Tomorrow, you will have the opportunity to present your research findings to the team, so make sure to prepare your presentation and be ready to share your insights.